avsastry/modulome-workflow/README.md

 # modulome-workflow

+# :warning: **This repository is now deprecated.
+Please see [https://github.com/SBRG/modulome-workflow](https://github.com/SBRG/modulome-workflow) for the actively maintained repository**

 This repository presents a computational workflow to compute and characterize all iModulons for a selected organism.
 This occurs in five steps:
 1. Gather all publicly available RNA-seq data for the organism ([Step 1](1_download_metadata))
 2. Process the RNA-seq data ([Step 2](2_process_data))